quarkymatter/solar_pi/README.md

 ## Contact

-For any inquiries or issues related to this repository, please contact the University of Utah's Solar Energy Research Center at [solar@utah.edu](mailto:solar@utah.edu).
+For any inquiries or issues related to this repository, please contact Whitney at [w.osborn@utah.edu](mailto:w.osborn@utah.edu).

-Happy monitoring and analyzing solar charge controller data!